Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ??? info "How to get your ADO Personal Access Token"
-    If you are using Microsoft Azure DevOps Online instead of a local TFS instance, you will need to use a **Personal Access Token (PAT)** to connect to the instance of Azure DevOps from SpiraTeam.
+    If you are using Microsoft Azure DevOps Online instead of a local TFS instance, you will need to use a **Personal Access Token (PAT)** to connect to the instance of Azure DevOps from Spira.

     To get a PAT, login to Azure DevOps and access your user profile: